 Dr. Hassoun also recently published her novel discussing the state of global health today and argues the need for accessibility to basic medications for everyone.
 Read the interview to learn more about her book and check out her article as she discusses this topic in regards to the Coronavirus pandemic.

 Institute Research Affiliates Promoting University-Assisted Community Schools.
 Dean Laura Bronstein and Institute Research Affiliate Luann Kida have been selected as speakers for this month's University-Assisted Community Schools National Network meeting.
 As Binghamton University has been selected as the fifth UACS Regional Training Center, they will be discussing their project plans to create these trainings and provide services to the community.
-Use this link to watch the recording and review the event or register for future meetings!

 Congratulations to Marguerite Wilson, Institute Affiliate and Professor of Human Development,